|

 Walmart also has a much bigger place in this campaign than just carrying some of the boxes.
 General Mills is giving Walmart two exclusives: Trix Blue Raspberry Cereal and a Super Mario Mystery Box built around a collectible Yoshi Egg with Blue Raspberry Trix inside.
 That lines up with Walmart being one of the first places these movie-branded cereal products started showing up before anything had been announced.

 General Mills says the promotion stretches across more than 100 participating products from brands including Betty Crocker, Old El Paso, Nature Valley, and Totino’s.
-There is also a dedicated ItsGalaxyTime.com hub with activities, movie-themed content, and recipe ideas built around the campaign.
+There is also a dedicated ItsGalaxyTime.com hub with activities, movie-themed content, and recipe ideas tied to the campaign.
 So even though the cereal and Yoshi cookie dough will probably get most of the early attention, they are only one part of a much larger movie-food push.

 Comments